 Which insurance product is right for you?

-If you have a business in Queensland and employ workers, you are required to insure them against workplace accidents with WorkCover Queensland (s48, Workers' Compensation and Rehabilitation Act 2003).
+If you have a business in Queensland and employ workers, you are required to insure them against work-related injuries with WorkCover Queensland unless you are a licensed self-insurer (s48, Workers' Compensation and Rehabilitation Act 2003).

 You cannot pay any of your own claim costs in Queensland.